STMicroelectronics/stm32ai-modelzoo/README.md

 - **INT8 Quantization**: Reduce model size and increase inference speed with Post-Training Quantization (PTQ)
 - **STM32N6 Deployment**: Deploy quantized models to STM32N6 microcontrollers
 - **Pipeline Automation**: Run all steps with a single script

-> [!WARNING]
-> Before running the pipeline, make sure a valid payment card is linked and ready in your deployment account.

 - **Configuration-Based**: Easy configuration with YAML files